AdityaNegi02/BaatCheet/README.md

 1. `cd client`
 2. `npm install`
 3. `npm run dev`

----

-## 👨‍💻 Implementation Details (For Interview)

-- **Q: How do you handle file uploads?**
-- *A: We use Multer for handling multipart/form-data and Cloudinary for permanent storage.
-The URL is then broadcasted via Socket.IO.*

-- **Q: How does the cleanup task work?**
-- *A: A `setInterval` runs every minute on the server, querying the `Rooms` collection for any document where `lastActivity` < `(Now - 30 mins)`.
-Matching rooms are deleted along with their messages.*

-- **Q: Why WebRTC?**
-- *A: It reduces server costs significantly because the media data doesn't pass through our server—it goes directly between users.*

----

 ## 📄 License
 MIT License - Open Source and free to use.